 Medicare Supplement Plan B offers coverage for the following out-of-pocket costs in Original Medicare:

-- Part A deductible: For 2022, the deductible is $1,556 per benefit period and will be $1,600 in 2023.
+- Part A deductible: For 2023, the deductible is $1,600 per benefit period.
 Medigap plan B covers this cost so you do not have to pay for it out of pocket.

-- Part A hospitalization coinsurance: For inpatient hospital stays, Medicare charges $0 coinsurance for days 1-60, but then begins charging $389 per day for days 61-90 ($400 per day in 2023).
+- Part A hospitalization coinsurance: For inpatient hospital stays, Medicare charges $0 coinsurance for days 1-60, but then begins charging $400 per day for days 61-90 in 2023.
 Medigap Plan B covers costs for up to 365 additional days.

 - Part A hospice coinsurance and copayments: Under Medicare’s hospice benefit, you may pay a copayment of up to $5 per drug and a 5% coinsurance for inpatient respite stays.
 These costs are covered under Plan B.

 - Blood: Medigap Plan B will cover the first three pints of blood each year.

 - Part B coinsurance: For Part B-covered services, you generally pay 20% of the Medicare-approved amount.
 Medigap Plan B covers these payments.

 What Does Plan B Not Cover?